-Despite the plethora of pharmaceutical options for alcohol addiction, scientists have long understood the necessity of using vitamins for biochemical restoration.
+Despite the plethora of pharmaceutical options for addiction, scientists have long understood the necessity of using vitamins for biochemical restoration.
 This is a subject that I discuss at length in my eBook, Drinking Sucks!

 Many alcoholics in hospitals are given IV injections of thiamine (vitamin B1) to prevent brain damage.
-You can read my article on how to use thiamine for alcohol withdrawal here.
+You can read my article on how to use thiamine for withdrawal here.

 Basic (and high quality!) supplements are much safer than prescription drugs that mask the symptoms of underlying nutrient deficiencies.
 Untreated deficiencies can cause serious complications down the road.